 Having a group of people that can build off of one another, knowing you have an alliance, that your struggle is a shared experience and you’re not alone, is important for success.

 It was a class in Linux system administration that helped me the most...I was assigned a real-world problem and I applied my education and experience to solve it.

 All of the hands-on training I’m receiving at PNW is helping me narrow down exactly what I want to do once I graduate.

 I was able to learn a little bit about everything – networking, programming, databases, security.
 It provided me a better understanding of how everything works together.
 It also gave me a wide variety of skills, not just for cybersecurity, that I can take with me into my career.

 Meet the Faculty

 Tae-Hoon Kim is associate professor of computer information technology in the department of Computer Information Technology and Graphics.
-His expertise includes computer network and security.
+His expertise includes computer network, security and data science.

 Ying Luo is an assistant professor in the department of computer information technology and graphics.
 Her research and teaching focus on algorithm design, database management and cybersecurity.